Drug Abuse Panel with Confirmation, Chain of Custody, Urine

-This assay was designed to screen for and confirm by gas chromatography-mass spectrometry or gas chromatography-flame ionization detection the following drugs:
+This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS), gas chromatography-flame ionization detection (GC-FID), or liquid chromatography-tandem mass spectrometry (LC-MS/MS) for the following drugs:

 Chain of custody is a record of the disposition of a specimen to document who collected it, who handled it, and who performed the analysis.
 When a specimen is submitted in this manner, analysis will be performed in such a way that it will withstand regular court scrutiny.